This is the first mission to the continent of Aeneas, told through news articles and mission status reports.

 Moon dust?
 Guess again…

-Lunar regolith has been long known to cause respiratory problems in exposed individuals.
+Lunar regolith has been long known to cause respiratory problems and DNA damage in exposed individuals.
 Likewise, there is concern that algal dust might trigger mild to severe allergic reactions even if properly sterilized.

 Mission Status Report 0.3.12: Summary